ivf-infertility.com home

 Weight and nutrition

 It is essential to eat a balanced healthy diet with fresh fruits, green vegetables and plenty of water.
-Avoid eating processed food as it contains flavouring and additives.
-Reduce coffee intake.
-Excess caffeine has been linked to miscarriage and low birth rates (Fernandos 1998 and Cnattingius, 2000).
-Decaffeinated coffee could aggravate the immune system more than caffeinated variety (Mikuls et al 2003).
+A recent study from Harvard School of Public Health, in the US, investigated how differences in 147 women's diets affected IVF and reported that diets high in saturated fats, such as those from butter, fatty meats and cheese, lowered the number of eggs a women produced for IVF.
+Avoid eating processed food as it contains flavouring and additives. .
 Diet rich in Omega 3 can significantly decrease natural killer cell activity and suppress the production of TNF alpha cytokines (Frank et al 2001; Gazvani et al 2001).
 Being overweight or underweight can affect normal ovulation, reduce the chance of getting pregnant, increase pregnancy complications and the risks associated with anesthesia etc. If your body mass index is above 30 you need a supervised weight loss program involving dietary advice and exercise.
 Obese women take longer to conceive and are at higher risk of miscarriage than ordinary women.
 If your body mass index is less than 20 then you may also need to go on a sensible eating program to correct it.
 Restoration of body weight may help resume ovulation and restore fertility.

 • Give up smoking, if this is difficult cut down as much as possible.
 Cigarette smoking is harmful to the woman's ovaries (smoking has been linked to premature ovarian aging.
 Kinney 2007).
-Women who smoke reduce there chance of successful pregnancy by approximately 40% compared with non-smokers.
+Women who smoke reduce their chance of successful pregnancy by approximately 40% compared with non-smokers.
 Smoking reduce implantation and pregnancy rates (Neal et al, 2005,.
 Human Reproduction).
 Smoking also adversely affects live birth rates equivalent to increased female age by 10 years (Linsten et al, 2005.
-Human Reproduction).
-Furthermore, pregnant smokers are more likely to have low birth rate babies and premature birth etc. It has also been associated with an increased risk of placenta previa (low lying placenta) and abruption placenta (separation of a normally sited placenta from its attachment into the womb).
+Human Reproduction, Salihu et al. Early Hun Dev 2007; Gray et al BMJ 2009). .
+Furthermore, pregnant smokers are more likely to have low birth rate babies and preterm birth etc. It has also been associated with an increased risk of miscarriage, placenta previa (low lying placenta) and abruption placenta (separation of a normally sited placenta from its attachment into the womb).
+A recent review of the effect of smoking on IVF outcomes has confirmed that smoking patients have a significantly lower chance of live birth and clinical pregnancy per cycle, and a significantly higher risk of spontaneous miscarriage and ectopic pregnancy than non-smoking patients.
+(Waylen et al. Hum Reprod Update 2009).

 • Reduce or eliminate consumption of alcohol as it may affect ovulation.
-In addition, there is an increasing body of evidence suggesting harm to the fetus from alcohol consumption during pregnancy including increased rate of miscarriage, growth retardation, prematurity, and developmental delay.
+In addition, there is an increasing body of evidence suggesting harm to the fetus from alcohol consumption during pregnancy including increased rate of miscarriage, growth retardation, prematurity, higher risk of addiction to alcohol and other drugs. and developmental delay.
 Furthermore, excess alcohol during pregnancy is associated with fetal abnormalities such as 'Fetal Alcohol Syndrome'.
-The syndrome can lead to learning and physical disabilities and behavioural problems.
+The syndrome (FASD) can lead to learning and physical disabilities and behavioural problems and a higher risk of addiction to alcohol and other drugs.
+It is estimated that around 3.2% of babies born in the UK are estimated to be affected by FASD.BMJ 2019

 • Breast self-examination will help to pick up a breast lump.
 Breast cancer is rare in young women.
 However, the high levels of hormone estradiol and progesterone produced by the ovarian stimulation drugs could stimulate the growth of a pre-existing cancer.
 If you find a lump in your breast, your doctor should assess this urgently.
 He or she will be able to arrange further evaluation and referral to a specialist when necessary.